Rogue-1/HTB/FullPWN/Knife.md

 42aba59bd6f8d5ab6d7ab1e9c83945bb
 ```

-Voila we have both flags!
+Voila we have both flags!!

 Pretty simple box.
 I had a little trouble after the GTFO bins didn't work on the knife command, but a little digging showed that it can run ruby scripts so then my next challenge became creating a ruby script to read the flag.